 Comments are another tool that can be used for accessibility.
 Comments can be inserted in a slide to help improve the contents.
-The following instructions explain how to insert a comment.
+The following instructions explain how to insert a comment:

-- 1. Select the slide that you want to insert a comment. - 2.
-Click the Review tab (see Figure 5).
+- 1. In the Slide Preview, select the slide that you want to insert a comment. - 2.
+Click the Review tab.

-Figure 5 - Review tab
+Figure 5 - Review Tab

-3. Then, click New Comment (see Figure 6).
+3. Then, click New Comment.

-Figure 6 - New Comment button
+Figure 6 - New Comment Button